BarkleyREI/generator-brei-app/README.md

  - Tips: when a conflict occurs, hit "d" to see a diff of changes, hit "y" to overwrite, hit "n" to not overwrite.

 ## Testing
-#### This generator has git pre-commit hook that will forcefully run the tests and jshint whenever you seek to make a commit

 Prerequisites: